mfakhriazhar/bike-sales-analysis/README.md

 # Bike Sales Analysis
-Analyze bicycle sales data based on customer data to identify the characteristics of potential consumers and understand the factors that influence bicycle purchase decisions.
+Analyze bike sales data based on customer data to identify the characteristics of potential consumers and understand the factors that influence bicycle purchase decisions.

 ## Project Overview
 This project used a dataset of customer data to analyze bicycle purchase trends.
 The analysis was conducted using Microsoft Excel, specifically with Pivot Tables to explore the relationship between demographic attributes (age, income, gender) and commuting habits on bicycle purchase decisions.